The Red List of Trains in Japan

 Photo

-Suburban-train unit on Yokosuka Line.
+Suburban-train unit on the Yokosuka Line.

-A unit on Yamanote Line was temporarily painted black in 2022 to celebrate the 150th anniversary of the first railway in Japan.
+A unit on the Yamanote Line was temporarily painted black in 2022 to celebrate the 150th anniversary of the first railway in Japan.